What is the Legal Disruption Project?

 The first phase of LDP involved focus groups run by student RAs from 2019 to 2023.
 Data analysis is ongoing, but one clear lesson is a need to breach the confinements of what policymakers often see as discrete topics instead of intersecting experiences.

-LDP by the numbers*
+Phase 1 focus groups by the numbers*

 414 Participants in recorded focus groups